Suhanshu123/Commonly-Faced-Android-Errors/README.md

 ### 1- First checkout your logcat.
 Don't know about logcat- Not worry just follow the steps:-

-  Logcat is a command-line tool that dumps a log of system messages, including stack traces when the device throws an error and messages that you have written from your app with the Log class [Definition by https://developer.android.com/studio/command-line/logcat.html ]
+  Logcat is a command-line tool that dumps a log of system messages, including stack traces when the device throws an error and messages that you have written from your app with the Log class.
+[Definition by :- https://developer.android.com/studio/command-line/logcat.html ]

-#### a) You can find logcat in the bottom of your Android Screen
+#### a) You can find logcat in the bottom of your Android Screen.

 ![logcat](https://user-images.githubusercontent.com/25812257/37620112-580c5e1e-2be1-11e8-91b1-32f42b4662f9.PNG)

-#### b) Click "logcat" and you see there
+#### b) Click "logcat" and  there u see lot of messages.

 ![logcat2](https://user-images.githubusercontent.com/25812257/37625346-8e1b5662-2bf1-11e8-954f-1421c2958318.PNG)

-#### c)
+#### c) Next step is to filter our logcat to error mode so that we can see only those message which are related to error.Change your logcat from verbose to error mode.

 ![errormode](https://user-images.githubusercontent.com/25812257/37625352-93477846-2bf1-11e8-9128-72374b4d070b.PNG)